Kreyu/data-table-bundle/README.md

 - per-user persistence with [cache component](https://symfony.com/doc/current/components/cache.html) by default;
 - extension system used to modify data tables across the entire application;
 - personalization, where user is able to show/hide or even change order of the columns;
+- exporting, where user is able to export data tables to various file formats;
 - support for [Doctrine ORM](https://github.com/doctrine/orm) by default, but open to custom implementation;
 - easy theming of every part of the bundle;